Revolut vs Mettle Business: Which Is Better? - Business Expert

 You don’t have to choose between Revolut and Mettle alone.
 We compared several adjacent UK business accounts that solve specific problems better than either.

-If you need free PRA-licensed banking with overdraft access and broader eligibility (LLPs accepted), choose Starling Business.
-We rate Starling as the strongest free FSCS-protected challenger.
+Want free PRA-licensed banking with overdraft access and broader eligibility (LLPs accepted)?
+Starling Business is the pick, and we rate it the strongest free FSCS-protected challenger.

-If you need full PRA bank with cashback and interest on deposits, choose Allica Business Rewards.
-Up to 1.5% cashback and 4.08% AER for £50k+ deposit businesses.
+For a full PRA bank with cashback and interest on deposits, Allica Business Rewards goes further, with up to 1.5% cashback and 4.08% AER for £50k+ deposit businesses.

-If you need mid-market FX from 0.33%, choose Wise Business.
-We rate Wise as the cheapest cross-border option for UK SMEs.
+Need mid-market FX from 0.33%?
+Wise Business is the cheapest cross-border option for UK SMEs.

-If you need 38 multi-currency IBANs with vertical industry support, choose Equals Money.
-FCA EMI rather than FSCS bank, but broader currency depth than Revolut.
+And for 38 multi-currency IBANs with vertical industry support, Equals Money runs deeper.
+It is an FCA EMI rather than an FSCS bank, but the currency depth beats Revolut.

 Final Verdict: Revolut or Mettle?